nicheoflasting/Data-Structure-and-Algorithms/optional_project.md

 **5. Enhancements and Future Scope**

-* Apply **K-Nearest Neighbors (KNN)** or **graph search (A*)** for similarity-based recommendations.
+* Apply **K-Nearest Neighbors (KNN)** or **graph search (A)** for similarity-based recommendations.

--> For somehow I couldn't be allowed to get audio feature of songs through API spotify.
-So, I was not possible to retrieve data for recommended algorithms above
+-> For somehow I could not be allowed to get audio feature of songs through API spotify credentials.
+So, it is challenging to me to retrieve data for recommended algorithms above

 * Build a playlist generator based on user preferences.